abnsol/Task-Manager-API-Gin/docs/api_documentation.md

 - Add, view, update, and delete tasks
 - Persistent storage with MongoDB Atlas
 - Clean Architecture: Handlers, services, repositories, and models are separated for maintainability
+- Unit Testing: Comprehensive tests for repo, usecase, and infra layers

 ---